Duct Leakage Test in Secaucus, NJ

 The Duct Leakage Test Steps Explained

-A duct leakage test begins with sealing each duct and register using duct mask tape on the supply and return sides.
+A duct leakage test begins by taping off all ducts and registers with duct mask tape on the supply and return sides.

-After the registers are sealed, we set up the duct tester by attaching it to the unit or a main return.
+After the registers are sealed, we link the duct tester to the unit or to one main return.

 Schedule Your Duct Leakage Test in Secaucus, NJ

-We use industry-standard duct blaster equipment and offer expert on-site guidance to help you pass your test, improve energy efficiency, and protect the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and provide on-site guidance to help you pass your test, cut energy waste, and safeguard the long-term health of your HVAC system.

 Serving homeowners, builders, and contractors across Secaucus, NJ with dependable and energy-efficient testing solutions.